 In 2017, SIF's Executive Director and Program Manager Anna Trieschmann contributed a chapter to Managing for Social Impact: Innovations in Responsible Enterprise.
 The chapter outlines SIF’s “marketplace approach.”

 In 2017, SIF acquired another nonprofit organization, The Next Mile Project, and moved to a new headquarters.
 Founded by Vilas Dhar, Next Mile was an emergent and innovative philanthropic approach to nonprofit incubation and growth.
 Next Mile, a 501(c)3, curated and supported early stage social change organizations with seed philanthropic capital, a collaborative learning platform, subsidized offices and back end services - all structured to help nonprofits scale impact.
 With the acquisition, SIF added coworking to its program offerings, and half a dozen small nonprofits are currently members of the SIF coworking space.

 In 2020, SIF launched an Alumni Program to provide ongoing support to organizations who had completed the Accelerator.
 SIF expanded this program to serve a wider range of nonprofits.
 Most program components are now available to any organization in SIF's network.
 This includes Accelerator and Capacity Camp Alumni, Accelerator finalists, and coworking members.
 The Nonprofit Network & Alumni Program continues to grow.

 In 2020, SIF began to formalize its educational work with funders.
 The organization convened a funder advisory council and launched a series of learning sessions.
-The Funder Education Program continues to evolve to meet the needs of funders.
+The Funder Learning Program continues to evolve to meet the needs of funders.